ArcticaProject/WebSites.WWW/content/markdown/community/gitlab/index.md

 Once you have signed up with our GitLab site, you are logged out again, as one of the Arctica GitLab maintainers has to activate your account.

-For that to happen, please send an e-Mail to our [developer's mailing list](https://lists.arctica-project.org/listinfo/devs) and introduce yourself and let us know why you want to have authenticated access to our GitLab site.
+For that to happen, please subscribe to our [developer's mailing list](https://lists.arctica-project.org/listinfo/devs), send a mail to that list and introduce yourself.
+Please especially let us know why you want to have authenticated access to our GitLab site.

+Let us know how you came across the Arctica Project and what you have in mind with that.
+We are interested in you, once you have come that far.
+We potentially see you as a resource of expertise now.

 ## Cloning Repositories